 When picking items in your warehouse using the Simple Wave with Casebreak method, all items needed for a process are picked at one time (just like the “Simple Wave” method); however, by adding Casebreak, any qualifying full case items needed for orders can be picked as a case, have the shipping label applied at the time of picking, and can then be brought straight to Shipping, bypassing the sorting and packing processes.
-During fulfillment, you have the option to enable auto-ship on casebreak cartons, which simply changes the Order's status to Shipped in Infoplus once the Fulfillment Process runs. it might require the whole order to have shipped - including loose pick.
+During fulfillment, you have the option to enable auto-ship on casebreak cartons, which simply changes the Order's status to Shipped in Infoplus once the Fulfillment Process runs.

 For items to be eligible for “casebreak” picking, they must meet BOTH of the following requirements: